-LTIP 2015 has been initiated by the board of directors of Orexo, and has been structured in consultation with external advisers based on an evaluation of prior incentive programs and best market practices.
-LTIP 2015 has been prepared by the Remuneration Committee and reviewed at meetings of the board of directors.
+LTIP 2016 has been initiated by the board of directors of Orexo, and has been structured in consultation with external advisers based on an evaluation of prior incentive programs and best market practices.
+LTIP 2016 is similar to LTIP 2015 and has been prepared by the Remuneration Committee and reviewed at meetings of the board of directors.

 Scope and costs of the program

 LTIP 2016 will be accounted for in accordance with “IFRS 2 – Share‐based payments”.
 IFRS 2 stipulates that the Share Awards should be expensed as personnel costs over the vesting period and will be accounted for directly against equity.
 Personnel costs in accordance with IFRS 2 do not affect the company’s cash flow.
 Social security costs will be expensed in the income statement according to UFR 7 during the vesting period.